-Eric Walker has been creating his “painted constructions” – blurring the boundaries of painting, collage, and sculpture – for over three decades.
-Much of his work is linked to the history and culture of the Maritimes, combining elements of high art with more vernacular forms.
-Walker aims to call attention to collective history by focusing on a mix of commonplace subjects such as ships, trains, government buildings and cities seen from the ground and above.
-The works, varying in size from small works to an 18-meter freight train, are meticulously constructed on plywood using oxidized metals, paint, building materials, found objects, and thousands of nails.
+Much of Walker’s work is linked to the history and culture of the Maritimes, combining elements of high art with more purely vernacular forms.
+Walker’s painted constructions seek to call attention to collective history by focusing on a mix of commonplace subjects such as ships, trains, government buildings and cities seen from the ground and above.

 Eric Walker’s work has been exhibited across Canada and internationally, and is widely collected both privately and in public holdings such as the Beaverbrook Gallery, the Department of Foreign Affairs and International Trade, Canada Council Art Bank, the Art Gallery of Nova Scotia, The Rooms, the Owens Art Gallery, Dalhousie University Art Gallery, Carleton University Art Gallery and the City of Ottawa.
-He has received awards from the Canada Council for the Arts, the Ontario Arts Council, the Conseil des arts et des lettres de Quebec, and the City of Ottawa.
+He has consistently received senior arts awards from the City of Ottawa, the Conseil des arts et des lettres du Québec, the Ontario Arts Council and the Canada Council for the Arts, and frequently acts as a juror/advisor for arts councils.

 Call us at (613) 256-8033 or email firstname.lastname@example.org to inquire about the works below.